metropicture/help/presentation.md

 ## File Explorer

-The File Explorer app browses files in the local machine, in the user home, and in removable devices.
+The File Explorer app browses files in the local machine, in the user home, in removable devices, and in networks.

 ## Bash